Does your local fitness or wellness business have a local search plan? These local search tips get you started.

 These spiders crawl websites gathering the information that search engines like Google and Bing use to create their indexes and provide search results to users.

 Confirm with your web developer that your site has unique meta tags and keywords on every page.
-Use heading tags like to format headlines and sub-headings on every page.
+Use heading tags to format headlines and sub-headings on every page.

 2. Include key business location data on every page of your website.